Delsin-Yu/GDPanelFramework/README.md

 All panels in are instantiated under `root/RootPanelViewport/PanelRoot` by default, developers may configure the container for the opening panel through a series of APIs.

-Similar to the `Panel Stack`, `Panel Container Stack` is designed for managing the `panel containers, the developer may push a control to the panel container stack using `PanelManager.PushPanelContainer`, and pop the topmost container by `PanelManager.PopPanelContainer`.
+Similar to the `Panel Stack`, `Panel Container Stack` is designed for managing the `panel containers`, the developer may push a control to the panel container stack using `PanelManager.PushPanelContainer`, and pop the topmost container by `PanelManager.PopPanelContainer`.
 Similar to the restrictions of opening and closing panels, developers are only allowed to pop the topmost container before they are allowed to pop the other containers.

 To prevent unexpected poping of containers, each `PushPanelContainer` operation is `authorized` by a Node, that is, you need to provide a `key` when pushing a new container, and popping the container with the same `key`.